BrentSeidel/Arduino-Sensor-Network/README.md

 ### Web
 This is Ada code for the web server that runs on the BeagleBone Black.
 It is uses my Ada-Web-Server repository on GitHub.

+### Schematics
+This is a collection of schematics created using KiCAD that are intended to provide assistance for wiring up various components.

 ## Dependancies
 Some of the items in this repository depend on other repositories.
 In particular: